 It’s okay to take a step back and tell the prospect that it’s not appropriate to propose a solution at this time.
 A salesperson should place the burden on themselves by telling the prospect that they want a better understanding of the company, their needs, and what challenges or opportunities they are facing before presenting a solution.

-But, if a salesperson pushes ahead with a solution that likely will not meet the prospect’s actual need, you run the risk of the prospect seeking a competitor to provide a better solution.
+But, if a salesperson pushes ahead with a solution that likely won't meet the prospect’s actual need, you run the risk of the prospect seeking a competitor to provide a better solution.

 Salespeople should ask questions, understand the prospect’s needs and priorities, and sell next steps to continue the sales process.
-You want to be known as a company that takes the time to actually understands the prospect and their needs, which helps develop a good industry reputation to build long-lasting relationships.
+You want to be known as a company that takes the time to understand the prospect and their needs, which helps develop a good industry reputation to build long-lasting relationships.

 Mistake #2: Salesperson Does Not Research the Prospect Beforehand